javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 ## MDB files naming convention
 Each MDB file is named using the following template:
-MDB [PLATFORM] [LEVEL] [TYPE] [startDate] [endDate].nc
+MDB [SATELLITE] [SENSOR] [LEVEL] [TYPE] [SITE].nc
 where:
-- PLATFORM indicates satellite: A or B
+- SATELLITE: S3A or S3B
+- SENSOR: OLCI
 - LEVEL indicates OLCI products level: 'L1' for EFR products or 'L2' for WFR products
-- TYPE indicates _in-situ_ data type: 'AERONET_version3', 'MOBY', 'HPLC' (for chlorophyll HPLC measurements only), 'KD490', 'TSM', 'ADG', or CHL (for fluorometrically/spectrophotometrically derived chl-a)
+- TYPE indicates _in-situ_ data type: 'AERONET', 'MOBY', 'HPLC' (for chlorophyll HPLC measurements only), 'KD490', 'TSM', 'ADG', or CHL (for fluorometrically/spectrophotometrically derived chl-a)
-- [startDate]_[endDate] indicates the time range covered by the file

-For example, MDB_A_L2_AERONET_version3_20160401_20160430.nc includes all matchups for AERONET-OC (version 3) for April 2016, with OLCI-A Level-2 products.
+- SITE (for AERONET-OC MDB only) indicates AERONET-OC site

 ## MDB files preparation
 Monthly, MDB files are genereted through a Python module (called MDB_Builder).